Divdude77/Instagram-Page-Automator/README.md

 Thats all the setup required for InstaBot!

 ## VARIABLE USES:
-subreddit is the name of subreddit to browsed.
-It is set to "memes" (r/memes) by default.
-It switches to r/dankmemes after the post cooldown.
+subreddits is a list containing the subreddits to be browsed.
+It switches to the next subreddit every post.
+The current subreddit value is stored in a variable called subreddit

 redditor is the name of the person who made the meme.
 It is updated everytime a meme is selected.